simdjson/simdjson/doc/ondemand.md

     will cause inconsistent iterator state) or double-unescaping a string (which could cause memory overruns if done too much).
   - Guaranteed Iteration: If you discard a value without using it--perhaps you just wanted to know if it was null but didn't care what the actual value was--it will iterate.
-See

-This is an area I'm chomping at the bit for Rust, actually ... a whole lot of this would be safer if we had compiler-enforced borrowing.
+The destructor will take care of this.

 ### Raw Key Lookup

+TODO

 ### Skip Algorithm

+TODO

 ### Root Scalar Parsing Without Malloc